newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 "query=increase(catalog_actions_count{policy='mcourcy-pacman-backup',status='failed'}[10m])"
 ```

 You'll notice the dates are still recent and within the last 10 minutes, despite the failure having occurred in the past.
 The catalog will continue to publish the metrics or the actions, and prometheus continue to scrape them.

-This is because backup actions has not been removed and will be removed after the restorepoint will be removed.
+When a restore point is retired the corresponding backup action is also retired, but when a backup action failed there is no restore point.
+In this case the failed backup action will remain until retired by the [global garbage collector](https://docs.kasten.io/latest/operating/garbagecollector.html).

 # Capturing Other Interesting Failures